 💡 Pro Tip

-Marketing attribution tools like Ruler Analytics allow you to connect your website, to your customer database, and to your marketing tools.
+Ruler is a marketing attribution tool that allows you to connect your website to your customer database and marketing tools.

 Once your tracking links are set up, Ruler can monitor each and every visitor to your website and collect data on their session data and referrals.